developer-decuple/DecupleNFT/README.md

 ## Decuple NFT Agent

-**Note:** Mint price will be 1000 USDT and reserve address will be defferent on the mainnet.
+**Note:** Mint price will be 1000 USDT and reserve address will be different on the mainnet.

 Contract address: [0x8Fc319929e4A1EBE7A58b5f86ADDd958026A493a](https://testnet.bscscan.com/address/0x8Fc319929e4A1EBE7A58b5f86ADDd958026A493a)